PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 Task of forward kinematics in mobile robotics is to determine robot position and orientation based on wheel rotation measurement.
-In this tutorial we will use four wheeled robot with separate drive for each wheel.
+In this tutorial we will use four-wheeled robot with separate drive for each wheel.
 Robot scheme is presented below:

 <div><center><img src="https://raw.githubusercontent.com/husarion/static_docs/master/src/assets/img/ros/robot_scheme.png" width="50%" height="50%"/></center></div>